Winipedia/pyrig/README.md

 ---

-> A Python toolkit that standardizes and automates project setup, configuration, and development workflows.
+> A Python toolkit that standardizes and automates project setup, configuration and development.

 ---